FSGModding/FSG_Mod_Assistant/README.md

 ### The Mod Cache

 This app uses a mod cache based on mod file name, size, and date.
 As such, it only needs to scan a mod once.
 Unzipped mods, broken mods, and files that don't appear to be mods are not added to the cache.
 The `broken mods` item is important as if you have a _lot_ of broken mods in your mod folder, it can slow down the startup of the app.

+Also, be aware, that sometimes when adding a new feature, the cache may need to be re-created, making the loading time increase a great deal